-Illegal waste disposal means deliberately dumping, tipping or burying waste on private or public land that’s not licensed to accept it.
+Illegal waste disposal means leaving waste at a place that’s not licensed to accept it.
+This includes:

 - TVs, appliances and electronic waste (e-waste)

 - oils and paints.